 I liked the way the makeup applied and sat on my skin more or less but didn’t wear it for long periods of time, so I really can’t comment as to whether it stayed extraordinarily well.

 The price was good for foundation, but the initial overall investment for foundation, contour, blush, bronzer and a brush or two is probably $100-$150.

 But that’s to be expected with a direct sales product.

 The question, based on my experience, is how long the products, particularly the foundation, would last with regular use.

 Even at that, the price isn’t terrible to replace, but I suspect that I would have been replacing them more often than I expected.
-Through other friends who have used this makeup for a few months now, they somewhat agree with this.
+Other friends who have used this makeup for a few months now somewhat agree with this.